-- You Should Quit the Practice of Law If You Are Doing It Only for the Money.
+6. You Should Quit The Practice Of Law If You Are Doing It Only For The Money

 There is nothing wrong with wanting to make money.
-Most people will not turn down money for working.
+Most people will not turn down money for work.
 In fact, very few people will.
-However, if you are practicing law only because you want to make money you are wasting your life.
+However, if you are practicing only because you want to make money you are wasting your life.

 There are plenty of ways to make a lot of money.
 I once knew a guy in Michigan who made $700,000 a year (in mostly cash) running a small business washing windows in a residential neighborhood.
-I've known bartenders who make $5,000 a weekend serving drinks in bars.
-If you want to make money, there are much easier ways to do so than practicing law.
-If you do not enjoy practicing law, you should do something that you enjoy that you can make money doing as well.
+I have known bartenders who make $5,000 a weekend serving drinks in bars.
+If you want to make money, there are much easier ways to do so than by practicing.
+If you do not enjoy practicing, you should do something that you enjoy that you can make money doing as well.

 When an attorney is doing work he or she does not enjoy just for the money, the people he or she is working with and for will pick this up as well.
 People want to give work, promote and advance (and pay more money to) people who really enjoy what they are doing.
 You will make more money doing something else and be happier if you are not just doing the work for the money.

-- You Should Quit the Practice of Law If You Are Spaced Out and Lazy.
+7. You Should Quit The Practice Of Law If You Are Spaced Out And Lazy

 - See The #1 Attorney Career Killer that Attorneys Are Never Taught for more information.

-- You Should Quit the Practice of Law If You Are an Easily-Manipulated People Pleaser.
+8. You Should Quit the Practice of Law If You Are an Easily-Manipulated People Pleaser

 For some attorneys, it is very important for them to make people happy and please other people.
 This is just how they are.
 They are not capable of standing up to others effectively and want to make everyone else happy.

 While I hate to say this, a good lawyer often borders a bit on the sociopathic: He or she is not afraid to hurt the other side and he or she goes home at night after doing so and sleeps well.
-Good lawyers are able to get into the skin of their clients (no matter whom their clients may be), advocate on behalf of their clients and not care about pissing off the other side.
+Good lawyers can get into the skin of their clients (no matter who their clients maybe), advocate on behalf of their clients, and not care about pissing off the other side.

-If you are very sensitive to how people perceive you and how you come across to others, you should probably not be practicing law.
+If you are very sensitive to how people perceive you and how you come across to others, you should probably not be a practicing attorney.
 You will hurt others.

 B. Why You Should Not Quit Practicing Law